 - The JNI code associated with android.bluetooth is located in

 packages/apps/Bluetooth/jni.
 The JNI code calls into the HAL layer and receives callbacks from the HAL when certain Bluetooth operations occur, such as when devices are discovered.

 - The hardware abstraction layer defines the standard interface that the android.bluetooth APIs

-and Bluetooth process calls into and that you must implement to have your Bluetooth hardware
+and Bluetooth process call into and that you must implement to have your Bluetooth hardware

 function correctly.
-The header files for the Bluetooth HAL is located
+The header file for the Bluetooth HAL

 - Bluetooth stack

 - The default Bluetooth stack is provided for you and is located in

 system/bt.
 The stack implements the generic Bluetooth HAL and customizes it with extensions and configuration changes.

 - To add custom extensions and an HCI layer for tracing, you can create a libbt-vendor module and specify these components.